 4.4.
 Switching Charges and Assistance.

 (a) Reduced Switching Charges Prior to January 12, 2027.
-Prior to January 12, 2027, Digimarc may impose reduced switching charges for the Switching process, provided that those reduced switching charges do not exceed the costs incurred by Digimarc that are directly linked to the Switching process concerned.
+Prior to January 12, 2027, Digimarc may impose reduced switching charges for the Switching process, provided that such reduced switching charges do not exceed the costs incurred by Digimarc that are directly linked to the Switching process concerned.

 (b) Switching Charges On or After January 12, 2027.
 On or after January 12, 2027, Digimarc shall not impose any charges for the Switching process.